cravesoft/formation/README.md

 # 3. Formation

-    # We'll install Formation into your home directory
+    # We'll install Formation into the home directory
     cd $HOME

 ## Clone the Source